19hours/sg-statutes/Acts/Legal Profession Act.md

 (a) that a formal investigation is not necessary;

-(b) that no cause of sufficient gravity exists for a formal investigation but that the advocate and solicitor should be ordered to pay a penalty under section88;
+(b) that no cause of sufficient gravity exists for a formal investigation but that the advocate and solicitor should be given a warning, reprimanded or ordered to pay a penalty under section 88;

 [8/2011 wef 03/05/2011]